 The MSG90 is a militarized variant of the PSG1 that is both strengthened and lightened while less expensive.
 Compared to the PSG1, which is regarded as a pure sniper rifle, the MSG90 can fill a designated marksman rifle’s role.

-There is a military version of PSG1, the MSG90, that is lighter and more rugged is evidence that the PSG1 isn’t an ideal military weapon, or at least, wasn’t designed to be.
+A military version of PSG1, the MSG90 that is lighter and more rugged, is evidence that the PSG1 isn’t an ideal military weapon, or at least wasn’t designed to be.
 However, apart from its weight, in the hands of troops with specialized sniper training, I have little doubt it would be a very effective weapon.

 The main difference between PSG1 and MSG90 is in trigger packs.
 The MSG90 uses a modified version of the pushpin trigger packs of Heckler & Koch roller-locked select-fire assault rifles.
 The biggest advantage of the MSG90 over the PSG1 is a threaded barrel capable of attaching a suppressor.